-And there you have several options for switching loads.
+And there, you have several options for switching loads.
 One and oldest method is using mechanical relays.
 They are still a trendy way of switching power electronics.
-One biggest disadvantage of using a mechanical relay is that it has moving parts with all rising problems.
+One most significant disadvantages of using a mechanical relay is that it has moving parts with all rising problems.
 These are:

 - slow switching time;